 - Copyshop pattern: 46"x48"/A0 paper.
 This is the file you'll send to your copyshop to print on a large scale plotter printer.
 It will work on imperial or metric paper.

 - Copy Shop File Directions: This will explain how to print our files at a copyshop, and give you permission to print it.

 If you would like to save yourself time from taping and assembling our patterns at home, you can print our larger copyshop/A0 files at any copyshop with a large format printer.
-Any print shop who prepares blueprints for architects will be able to print our files; look under the local yellow pages for “blueprint printing”.
-Each one of our copyshop files includes a message making it permissible to print copies for individual use (located next to our logo).
-Here are a few important things to note:
+Any print shop who prepares prints for architects will be able to print our files; look under the local yellow pages for "blueprints".
+Each one of our copyshop files includes a message making it permissible to print copies for individual use.

-- Most of our files are in A0 format but will fit on a standard imperial 36″ x 48″ sheet
+- Most of our files are in A0 format but can fit on a standard imperial 36" x 48" sheet.

 - The copyshop must print at "no scaling" or 100% scaling to ensure the scale is correct.

-If you would like to send your file away to be printed and shipped to you, here are a few online businesses who will do this:
+If you would like to send your file away to be printed and shipped to you, here are a few online businesses who will do this for you:

 - Blueprints Printing - Sheets are $1.50 each, with a set-up fee of $7 when your order is under $35.